MatthewSabia1/SubPirate/memory-bank/activeContext.md

 18. Ensure subscription flow works with cleaned database
 19. Consider regular database maintenance procedures
 20. Schedule periodic reviews of the Stripe products and prices database
+21. Continue monitoring for additional CORS issues
+22. Consider additional components that might benefit from the `RedditImage` component
+23. Enhance the `RedditImage` component with additional features as needed:
+   - Consider adding a loading state
+   - Add image optimization features
+   - Add cache control headers
+24. Update documentation to reflect the new image handling approach
+25. Consider adding server-side proxy for production if CORS issues persist

 ## Current Considerations
 - Backward compatibility with existing saved analyses